hayyi2/react-shadcn-starter/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/hayyi2/react-shadcn-starter/blob/main/LICENSE) file for details.
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/hayyi2/react-shadcn-starter/blob/main/LICENSE) file for details.